- Schedule a Webex Meeting

 Recordings of live cloud events (Zoom or Webex)

 You can download the recording, upload into My Mediasite, and then send it out for captioning to our 3rd party service.
 Best when you need a 1-Day turnaround (note uncheck “Rush” if only 2 days is sufficient as with preparing lectures in advance.
 See Step #4 in the document below.).

 For more information on uploading videos into My Mediasite see: “Upload New Video” on Step #2

-Step 1: Request ADA Captioning of a Panopto recording via UT Libraries: https://docs.google.com/document/d/1Xl5YsYQWOE2ZTCul25O-x2m9FGPNbE_dtpxSM3moXJo/edit
+If you need to use Panopto.
+Request ADA Captioning of a Panopto recording via UT Libraries (please note they have longer turnaround times): https://docs.google.com/document/d/1Xl5YsYQWOE2ZTCul25O-x2m9FGPNbE_dtpxSM3moXJo/edit

 Step 2: Upload completed captioning file to the Panopto recording: https://support.panopto.com/s/article/Manually-upload-Captions

 UT Captioning for YouTube links and other misc.

 UT Captioning (best when you have 10 days lead time (less for ADA submissions)

 UT Captioning and Transcription Services’ mission is to create high quality, professional text versions of your audio/visual content.
 They strive to make the process as easy and efficient as possible.